 One important thing to remember is that each season is independent:

 - The regular cast can change a little bit (e.g. Heroes), be completely different (e.g. Fargo) or stay exactly the same (e.g. Friends) from one season to the next .

 - An actor can be guest starring or recurring for the first two seasons (Guest Star) and promoted as regular for season three (Regular Cast).

 - An actor can be a series regular for the first six seasons (Regular Cast) and be a guest start in the seventh season (Guest Star).

 The "Add To Every Season?" box should only be checked if an actor is a series regular for every (produced) season of the show.

 When a series regular play two or more main roles (e.g. twins), they are usually credited as "Character 1 / Character 2".
 We sometimes choose not to credit a main role when the role itself is a big spoiler.

 When series regular play different character each seasons, the characters should be credited individually.
 A good example is the horror anthology series American Horror Story.

-When a series regular play a one episode role, they can be credited as a Guest Star or not credited at all. e.g. A series regular play his character's parent in a flashback episode.
+When a series regular play a one episode role, they are not credited at all.
+For example, when a series regular play their character's parent in a flashback episode.